Female Defender Initiative: Breaking down barriers

+HURLBURT FIELD, Fla. – At the beginning of this year, three U.S. Air Force Staff Sergeants came together over a mutual desire to improve their squadron.
+Working side-by-side, they started a program to create a safe environment where Airmen can build healthy working relationships through education and discussion.

-U.S. Air Force Staff Sgt.
-Jessica Poteet, 1st Special Operations Security Forces Squadron Base Defense Operations Center controller, trains members of the 1st SOSFS during a Female Defender Initiative meeting at Hurlburt Field, Florida, Feb.
-21, 2024.
-FDI creates a safe environment where Airmen can build healthy working relationships through education and discussion.
-(U.S. Air Force photo by Staff Sgt.
-Miranda Mahoney)
+Staff Sgt.
+Jessica Poteet, 1st Special Operations Security Forces Squadron Base Defense Operations Center controller, Staff Sgt.
+Hunter Thomas, 1st SOSFS Alpha Flight sergeant, and Staff Sgt.
+Takia Clark, 1st SOSFS Non-Commissioned Officer in charge of physical security, brought the Female Defender Initiative to Hurlburt Field, Florida.

+“I first heard about FDI when I went to deployment training,” said Poteet.
+“I had really awesome cadre who briefed us about it after training one day, and they shared some of their own personal stories.
+It honestly felt like a safe space for us to talk about hard situations us female defenders have endured throughout our time in the military.
+I have been in for 16 years and wish this was around when I was coming up in my career.”

+The sergeants have laid the groundwork for Hurlburt’s newly formed FDI, conducting several trainings designed for participants to openly discuss ways to work through barriers within the squadron.
+Both men and women are encouraged to, and have, attended.

 |Date Taken: